projectHARING/Haring_1.0/README.md

     Platform.systemExtensionDir
     ```

-  - Copy the content of "H.A.R.I.N.G" folder to your documents directory.
+  - Copy the content of "HaringApp" folder to your documents directory.
   - Open SuperCollider and execute the File "Haring.scd"